 A video timeline is nothing but a production action plan.
 This is the most important aspect of video production.
-Set a reasonable timeline, according to the recording, post production, etc. The key is setting up an overall timeframe for the entire video production, and distribute subsections for different aspects of the production.
+Set a reasonable timeline, according to the recording, post-production, etc. The key is setting up an overall timeframe for the entire video production and distributing subsections for different aspects of the production.

 - Creative Planning: Visualizing the entire video; script writing; sourcing material; location abstraction.

 - Pre-Production: Allocating resources; recce (pre filming location assessment); procuring artists.

 And then there is the mammoth task of post-production.
 No matter the scale of your video, this is the most time-sensitive task.
 Once you have your footage, you will likely go back on edits multiple times before getting close to your actual goal.
 It can also be labor intensive, so strict scheduling is imperative.
 Good thing, StoryXpress' Screen Recorder comes with a brilliant editor tool: hassle-free editing designed for business style presentation edits, and quick rendering.

 The last phase of video production involves distribution.
 If you manage somehow to adhere to the timeline during production and post-production, distribution is a piece of cake.
 All it entails is: Sharing your masterpiece through various media channels and analyzing the engagement.
 Guess what, if you are using StoryXpress Screen Recorder you can choose to own an ad-free hosting for your videos.
 And, and, and, an intensive analytics tool.